tashminlsbu/green-cart-sales-customer-insights/README.md

-# Green Cart Sales & Customer Behaviour Insights
+# Green Cart Ltd. | Sales & Customer Behaviour Insights

+## Overview
-This project analyses sales and customer behaviour for Green Cart Ltd., a UK-based e-commerce company focused on eco-friendly household products.
+This project analyses sales and customer behaviour for **Green Cart Ltd.**, a UK-based e-commerce company focused on eco-friendly household products.
+The work was completed to support a Q2 performance review and focused on turning raw sales, product, and customer data into clear business insights and recommendations.

-## Project Summary
-This project was focused on analysing Green Cart Ltd.’s sales and customer behaviour using merged transactional, product, and customer data.
-The analysis covered revenue performance, loyalty value, delivery issues, customer signup behaviour, and payment preferences.
-The goal was to turn raw data into business insights and practical recommendations.

-## Project Objective
+## Objective
-The aim of this project was to clean and merge sales, product, and customer datasets, create new analytical features, explore business trends, and generate recommendations to support the company’s Q2 performance review.
+The aim of this project was to:

-## Files Included
-- `green-cart-sales-customer-insights.ipynb` – Jupyter Notebook with data cleaning, feature engineering, analysis, summary tables, and visualisations
+- clean and merge multiple datasets
+- create useful business features
+- analyse revenue, customer behaviour, and delivery performance
-- `Green_Cart_Report.pdf` – Final report with key findings, business question answers, and recommendations
+- answer key business questions with data
+- provide practical recommendations for the business

-## Key Analysis Areas
+## Dataset
-- Weekly revenue trends by region
-- Product category performance
-- Customer behaviour by loyalty tier
+The analysis used three datasets:

-- Delivery delay analysis
+- `sales_data.csv`
-- Payment method preferences
+- `product_info.csv`
-- Discount effectiveness
+- `customer_info.csv`

 ## Tools Used
 - Python